Exhumation and reburial of Richard III of England: Analysis of the discovery

-On 12 September, the University of Leicester team announced that the human remains were a possible candidate for Richard's body, but emphasised the need for caution.
+On 12 September 2012, the University of Leicester team announced that the human remains were a possible candidate for Richard's body, but emphasised the need for caution.
 The positive indicators were that the body was of an adult male; it was buried beneath the choir of the church; it had severe scoliosis of the spine, possibly making one shoulder higher than the other.
 An object that appeared to be an arrowhead was found under the spine and the skull had severe injuries.

 DNA evidence

 After the exhumation the emphasis shifted from the excavation to laboratory analysis of the bones.
 Ashdown-Hill had used genealogical research to track down matrilineal descendants of Anne of York, Richard's older sister, whose matrilineal line of descent is extant through her daughter Anne St Leger.
 Academic Kevin Schürer subsequently traced a second individual in the same line.

 Ashdown-Hill's research came about as a result of a challenge in 2003 to provide a DNA sequence for Richard's sister Margaret, to identify bones found in her burial place, the Franciscan priory church in Mechelen, Belgium.
 He tried to extract a mitochondrial DNA sequence from a preserved hair from Edward IV held by the Ashmolean Museum in Oxford, but the attempt proved unsuccessful, owing to degradation of the DNA.
 Ashdown-Hill turned instead to genealogical research to identify an all-female-line descendant of Cecily Neville, Richard's mother.
-After two years he found that a British-born woman who had emigrated to Canada after World War II, Joy Ibsen (née Brown), was a direct descendant of Richard's sister, Anne of York, and therefore Richard's 16th generation great-niece.
+After two years, he found that a British-born woman who had emigrated to Canada after World War II, Joy Ibsen, was a direct descendant of Richard's sister, Anne of York, and therefore Richard's 16th generation great-niece.
 Ibsen's mitochondrial DNA was tested and found to belong to mitochondrial DNA Haplogroup J, which by deduction should be Richard's mitochondrial DNA haplogroup.
 The mtDNA obtained from Ibsen showed that the Mechelen bones were not those of Margaret.